fmidev/seasonal_forecasting/README.md

 ## Running the forecasting experiments
 For the actual code, one Unix shell file and three Python scritps are used.
-The shell file, run_fit_models_and_plot_results.sh, defines command line arguments for Python scripts, and launches the scripts to computing nodes of the Voima PBS system of FMI.
-The shell file can be simplified such that it can be run outside the PBS
+The shell file, run_fit_models_and_plot_results.sh, defines command line arguments for Python scripts.
+An alternative run file, run_fit_models_and_plot_results_VOIMA.sh, launches the scripts to computing nodes of the VOIMA PBS system of FMI.
-system: for that, use the run_download_and_preprocess_data.sh as a template.

-Prior to running the file, make sure that the folder structures are correctly defined, and all Python dependencies are installed and visible to computing nodes.
-Be sure to request enough wall time for computing: e.g. in Voima the computation takes typically 2-3 hours.
+Prior to running the scripts, make sure that the folder structures are correctly defined, and all Python dependencies are installed (and visible to computing nodes if running in VOIMA).

-Running the file in Voima PBS:
-`qsub run_fit_models_and_plot_results.sh`
+In VOIMA the computation takes typically 2-3 hours, so be sure to request enough wall time.

-Running the file as a regular Unix shell file (modify it before trying this):
+Running the experiments in a regular Unix environment:
 `bash run_fit_models_and_plot_results.sh`

+Running the experiments in VOIMA PBS:
+`qsub run_fit_models_and_plot_results_VOIMA.sh`